 Research has found that a lack of aquaporins in the stratum corneum can cause a number of problems, including delayed wound healing, a reduction in skin elasticity, and a reduction of glycerol in the skin’s outer layers, leading to dry, flaky skin.

 LACK OF FILAGGRIN

 Scientific research has found that a lack of the protein filaggrin, is one of the main causes of dry skin, a condition we discuss in detail in the article Ichthyosis Vulgaris – bringing us one step closer, to understanding how to really treat dry skin.

 NATURAL MOISTURISING FACTOR (NMF)

-If our skin lacks filaggrin, the natural moisturising factor fails to do it job in arid environments, this has a knock on effect increasing the level of dryness and dehydration.
+If our skin lacks filaggrin, the natural moisturising factor fails to do its job in arid environments, this has a knock-on effect increasing the level of dryness and dehydration.

 IMPAIRED CELLULAR TURNOVER

-Dry skin is misunderstood and complex, it requires different treatments at different times, because there are a number of triggers that set of a dry skin.
+Yet it requires different treatments at different times because there are so many triggers that can set off dry skin types.

-Treat your dry skin concerns is possible, just become your own label detective and ensure you are using a well-formulated moisturiser, and over time you will see it return to it’s youthful, dewy glow.
+Treating your dry skin concerns is possible, just become your own label detective and ensure you are using a well-formulated moisturiser, and over time you will see it return to it’s youthful, dewy glow.

 Research on why eczema: https://www.urmc.rochester.edu/news/story/study-reveals-major-shift-in-how-eczema-develops